aimms/documentation/webui/upload-widget.rst

 .. image:: images/Upload-View.png
     :align: right

-With the Upload Widget, end-users can upload a file to the AIMMS application, which can then be further processed by the AIMMS model.
-This is very useful for applications that depend on users to provide input data (e.g. an Excel file with a predetermined template).
+By using the Upload Widget the end-users can upload a file to the AIMMS application, which can be further processed by the AIMMS model.
+This is very useful for applications which depend to a significant extent on input data provided by the users (e.g. an Excel file with a pre-determined template).

 .. warning::

+   There is a hard-coded **limit of 128 MB for upload files** in the AIMMS Webserver component!
+In particular, exceeding this limit will result in an error while attempting to upload a file using the upload widget.

-   There is a limit to the size of the file that can be uploaded using the Upload widget.
-By default, this limit is 128MB.
-However, that can be changed by adding (or adapting, if it already exists) a ``.conf`` file in you project settings folder (``MainProject\WebUI\settings\webui-options.conf``).
-In this file, please add or adapt the option ``webui.webuiserver.max-request-body-size 134217728`` (here, the limit of 128MB is used).
+   This limit can be changed (i.e. to a value lower than 128 MB) by adding (or adapting, if it already exists) a ``.conf`` file in you project settings folder (``MainProject\WebUI\settings\webui-options.conf``).
+   In this file you can set a value for the following option (here the limit of 128 MB is used, for illustration): ``webui.webuiserver.max-request-body-size 134217728``.

-   Also be aware that there is a default upload timeout of 5 minutes (i.e. 300 seconds).
-This can also be overruled in this ``.conf`` file, by adding or adapting the option ``webui.webuiserver.max-session-idle-seconds``.
+   Also, please be aware that there is a default upload time-out of 5 minutes (i.e. 300 seconds).
+This can be overruled in the ``.conf`` file, by adding or adapting the option ``webui.webuiserver.max-session-idle-seconds``.

-   You will have to do some math to check if you can upload your file within the time-out.
-Unfortunately, either exceeding the size limit or the upload timeout currently does not result in very clear errors in the WebUI.
+   Some precaution should be taken in order to check whether your file can be uploaded within the specified time-out.

 Creating an Upload Widget
 -------------------------